 She said that he was in counseling, and is deeply sorry.
 And said that she isn’t the same person either, so it’s easier for her to take him back.
 She said that before when she was with him she didn’t have her business, and hadn’t ever done anything alone; she always relied on him for everything, all the decisions and all the money and security.
 But being on her own helped her feel…she paused, so I offered—apologizing for the overused phrase—“Empowered.”
 And she agreed, and added, “I hate the word ‘victim.’
 Because it keeps us from acknowledging the choices we made and prevents us from realizing the level of power we possess in being able to make better ones.”
 We agreed that feeling like a victim can eat you up from the inside, and make you unable to see—in times of crisis--an alternate path that you are able to control.

 She seemed okay.
 She seemed honest.
 And my role in this wasn’t to judge.
 Because I want her to succeed.
-To be empowered to try again, and to—this time--bend the outcome in whatever direction she wants it go in.
+To be empowered to try again, and to—this time--bend the outcome in whatever direction she wanted it go in.

 I paused when I saw S. open the car door that day.
 Because I was shocked.
 Truly shocked.
 Not breathing shocked.
-That she would have the fucking balls to get out of the car as if this was a friendly social call.
+That she would have the freaking balls to get out of the car as if this was a friendly social call.
 Shocked that she—and them!--had no concern for other peoples’ feelings.
 That she was callous enough not to care what other people might want.
 And had not one concern in the world about how I might react.
 Knowing--perhaps--that my initial tendency would be to run and hide from the situation rather than confront it.

 I breathed again, though—in and out, like anyone trying to absorb the shock when faced with insensitive fuckwads—and hurried out the front door and met her before she could climb past the first step.
 Empowered by something.
 By some future “me” not wanting to regret my choices.